SYNFIX: Automatically Fixing Syntax Errors using Compiler Diagnostics

 \section{Background \& Motivation}

 Problem-solving, motivation \& engagement, and difficulties in learning the syntax of programming language are three fundamental challenges in introductory programming courses~\cite{medeiros2018systematic}.
 The dropout and failure rates are still high in introductory programming courses even after applying advanced methods and tools~\cite{watson2014failure,bennedsen2007failure}.
-Helping students with programming syntax can prevent students to get demotivated~\cite{medeiros2018systematic} at the beginning of the learning process.
+Helping novices with programming syntax can prevent novices to get demotivated~\cite{medeiros2018systematic} at the beginning of the learning process.
 In this paper, we aim to help novice programmers by automatically suggesting repairs for syntax errors.
-Consider the program in Figure~\ref{jsorig}, which is an actual example our dataset of student programs with errors~\cite{brown2014blackbox}.
-Note the use of "x" instead of "*" on line 8.
-Many school maths texts use "x" for multiply, so this an understandable error.
+Consider the program in Fig.~\ref{jsorig}, which is an actual example our dataset of novice programs with errors~\cite{brown2014blackbox}.
+Note the use of ``x'' instead of ``*'' on line 8.
+Many school maths texts use ``x'' for multiply, so this an understandable error.

-In an introductory programming course, a student may make this error by force of habit, and then find it quite challenging to fix the problem.
-Most popular IDEs (Eclipse, IntelliJ, Visual Studio Code) have trouble fixing this; however, our approach feeds a \javac-based error diagnostic, into a multi-stage repair engine that combines unsupervised pre-training, with fine-tuning, can resolve this.
+In an introductory programming course, a novice may make this error by force of habit, and then find it quite challenging to fix the problem.
+Most popular IDEs (Eclipse, IntelliJ, Visual Studio Code) have trouble fixing this; however, our approach, which feeds a \javac-based error diagnostic, into a multi-stage repair engine that combines unsupervised pre-training, with fine-tuning, can resolve this.